INN/docs/projects/book-club/readme.md

 # INN Nerds Book Club

 Once a month, we'll pick a book, read it and host a public Google Hangout to discuss it.
+Unless we're at a conference or otherwise need to change the date, the meetings will be at 1pm ET on the second Wednesday of each month.

 Here's [our original announcement](http://nerds.investigativenewsnetwork.org/2014/09/02/come-learn-with-us-announcing-the-news-nerd-book-club/) of the program describing why we're doing this and what we hope to accomplish.